FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification

-In recent years, several pruning algorithms have been proposed to optimize federated learning (FL) by reducing both computational cost and communication overhead.
-For instance, LotteryFL \cite{lotteryfl} performs iterative pruning on devices but lacks an adaptive strategy, potentially resulting in suboptimal efficiency.
-PruneFL \cite{prunefl} improves upon this by applying unstructured pruning to a coarsely pruned model, aiming to further reduce local computational demands.
-It adopts a uniform sparsity pattern across all clients, which limits its flexibility in adapting to heterogeneous data distributions and resource constraints, potentially affecting overall performance on edge devices.
-According to \cite{SubFedAvg}, SubFedAVG performs personalized pruning for each client, making the local models more adaptable to their respective data.
-However, its pruning decision relies solely on the immediate accuracy, without sufficiently considering whether the original accuracy has been recovered before proceeding with further pruning.
-As a result, it may lead to noticeable drops in performance.
-Meanwhile, recent studies have started exploring server-side pruning.
-More recently, Long \textit{et al.} proposed FedDIP \cite{FedDIP} to tackle the non-IID problem by introducing a regularization penalty during training.
-However, it still distributes a single pruned model to all clients, lacking adaptation to client-specific data.
-In contrast, our method performs adaptive pruning on the client side, enabling each device to dynamically tailor model complexity according to its data characteristics and computational capacity.
-This approach not only enhances personalization but also improves communication and computation efficiency in heterogeneous FL environments.
+Several pruning-based methods have recently been proposed to improve the efficiency of FL by reducing computational and communication costs.
+LotteryFL \cite{LotteryFL} performs iterative pruning on client devices, but it lacks an adaptive pruning strategy, which may limit its efficiency under heterogeneous settings.
+PruneFL \cite{prunefl} applies unstructured pruning to a coarsely pruned model to further reduce local computation.
+However, it adopts a uniform sparsity pattern across clients, limiting its flexibility in adapting to heterogeneous data distributions and device capabilities.
+SubFedAvg \cite{SubFedAvg} performs personalized pruning for each client, allowing local models to better adapt to client-specific data.
+Nevertheless, its pruning decision mainly relies on immediate accuracy feedback and does not sufficiently consider whether the model has recovered its pre-pruning performance before further pruning, which may lead to performance degradation.
+Recent studies have also explored server-side pruning.
+FedDIP \cite{FedDIP} addresses non-IID data by introducing a regularization penalty during training.
+However, it distributes a single pruned model to all clients, which limits its ability to adapt to client-specific data characteristics.
+In contrast, our method performs adaptive pruning on the client side, enabling each client to dynamically adjust model complexity according to its local data distribution and computational capacity.
+This design improves personalization while reducing communication and computation costs in heterogeneous FL environments.